d0ugal/dm/_posts/009 - Making Django's signals asynchronous with Celery.markdown

 Incidently, you'll notice that I added ignore_result=True to each of the tasks.
 While this isn't required, its not generally standard practice for signals recievers to return anything, so you will probably want to do this too.

+*Update*
+I have now opened a ticket to see if I can remove the requirement to monkey patch Django for this: https://code.djangoproject.com/ticket/17029